Skip to Main Content

 B.S.
 (Mech), Peking Univ.; M.E.
 (Applied Mech), Beijing Inst. of Technology; Ph.D.
 (ME), Rutgers Univ.

-Prathap Ramamurthy, Assistant Professor
+Prathap Ramamurthy, Associate Professor

 B.E.(ME), Madras Univ., M.S.(ME) Univ. of Utah, Ph.D., Univ. of Utah